-As a child I’d had a very vivid sense of religosity.
-I’d sung in the village choir and found the aura that surrounded the big redbrick Queen Ann style chuch in its grove of pine trees gently intoxicating.
+As a child, I’d had a very vivid sense of religiosity.
+I’d sung in the village choir and found the aura surrounding the big redbrick Queen Ann style church in its grove of pine trees gently intoxicating.
 The exquisite pastoral of Anglican Evensong, choral Magnificats and Nunc Dimittuses in the fading summer light, the incense, the robes, the smell of the sacristy, the taste of the Communion wine: they all left a very visceral aesthetic of the Holy.

 In Berlin adulthood crashed into me at 100 mph and my pact with God became parchment thin

-And as a young gay teenager I’d made a pact with God.
-I remember writing out on a piece of parchment in my best calligraphic handwriting an oath that I’d always belive in God if he would look after me.
-Unconsciously I guess what I meant was that if he allowed me to be gay then I’d stick to my side of the bargain.
+And as a young gay teenager, I’d made a pact with God.
+I remember writing out on a piece of parchment in my best calligraphic handwriting an oath that I’d always believe in God if he would look after me.
+Unconsciously I guess what I meant was that if he allowed me to be gay, I’d stick to my side of the bargain.

-As I got older, went to University filled with agnostics and questioners I never really tested my beliefs very hard.
-I continued singing in chapel choir and let the exquisite sweetness of choral Christianity flow over me.
+As I got older went to University filled with agnostics and questioners, I never really tested my beliefs very hard.
+I continued singing in the chapel choir and let the exquisite sweetness of choral Christianity flow over me.